MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/inventory.md

   > [!IMPORTANT]
   > Remember that Universal Inventory runs as Windows service.
 When you select 'Windows Integrated' authentication, it will not be the current user that connects to the data source to import data, but the [service account](installation.md#service-account) of the Universal Inventory service.

-- Click **Add** in the Add data source dialog.
+4. Click **Add** in the Add data source dialog.
 The data source configuration is saved and a *data source card* displays the status of the data source and last update time.

-- To import data from the data source into the inventory, click the cog wheel on the data source card and select **Run** from the dropdown-menu.
+5. To import data from the data source into the inventory, click the cog wheel on the data source card and select **Run** from the dropdown-menu.
 The status of the data source will change to *Running*.
 After the import is completed, the status changes to *Complete*.

   If the data source status is *Failed* or *Partial*, open the log file to troubleshoot.
 The log file is in the [Work Folder](installation.md#work-folder) you specified during installation.
 If the information in the log file does not allow you to solve the issue, turn to [IAM Support](https://www.intelligentassetmanager.com) for help.

-## Verify

-## 3.5  Creating a Clean Inventory Data Contract (CIDC) with Universal Inventory
+## Verify: Creating a Clean Inventory Data Contract (CIDC) with Universal Inventory

 The Clean Inventory Data Contract (CIDC) is an Excel report used as the required template to pull in and consolidate raw inventory data from the various inventory and discovery tools, de-duplicated, and formatted to work with the main IAM site.
 Some manual usage and license allocation inputs will also be required to complete the CIDC.
 Once uploaded, the CIDC is validated against business rules to ensure proper data collection.
 If the CIDC fails validation a CIDC Error report detailing what needs to be fixed will be created.